ulfschneider/sort-table/README.md

 </script>
 ~~~~

-To experiment and dive deeper, it´s best to clone the [entire repository](https://github.com/ulfschneider/sotable) and investigate the `index.html`, which serves as an example.
-Sotable is also available as an [npm package](https://www.npmjs.com/package/sotable).
+To experiment and dive deeper, it´s best to clone the [entire repository](https://github.com/ulfschneider/sotable) and investigate the `index.html`, which serves as an example. sotable is also available as an [npm package](https://www.npmjs.com/package/sotable).

 Install sotable npm package